 The CESCG Stem Cell Hub is a data warehouse for stem cell genomics files produced through the CIRM Genomics Initiative.
 It houses primary data files such as DNA sequencing reads in fastq format, as well as many other file types derived from read mapping and analysis of the primary data, and PDF and other document files describing protocols.
 A small but flexible system, tag storm, for associating metadata information with a file.

-An account is not needed to access much of the data available through the SC Hub public site.
+An account is not needed to access any of the data available through the Stem Cell Hub public site.

-Once data is submitted to the SC Hub, access is only allowed to members of that lab.
+Once data is submitted to the Stem Cell Hub, access is only allowed to members of that lab.
 If you are part of a CIRM Genomics Initiative lab and would like access to your data, please contact us.

 Once notified by the lab, the data will be released to the public meaning that anyone can download and access the data, even without an account.
 While this will be true for nearly all data, there will still be some data files that will need an approved account to access them.
 If there are files that you are interested in, but don't have access to you can request access to them.

 The primary method for finding your data is through the File Search page, which can be found through "Browse > Files" in the menu at the top of the page.

 The "Files" page by default displays a list of all available files in the Stem Cell Hub.
 The list of files can be filtered using the metadata facets on the left-hand side of the page.

 These metadata facets include the submitting lab, organism (e.g. human, mouse), and assay type (e.g. ATAC-seq, RRBS).
 By default, all of these facets are unselected and all available data in the Stem Cell hub is displayed.
 To show data that matches only a specific metadata value, check the box next to that value.
 The list of files will automatically be filtered to show only the matching files.
 Multiple facets can be combined to further filter the list of files.

 The "Files" page also supports free-text search of metadata through the search box at the top: